Diffuse idiopathic skeletal hyperostosis: Treatment

 There is limited scientific evidence for the treatment for symptomatic DISH.

 Symptoms of pain and stiffness may be treated with conservative measures, analgesic medications (such as non-steroidal anti-inflammatory drugs), and physical therapy.

 In extraordinary cases where calcification or osteophyte formation is causing severe and focal symptoms, such as difficulty swallowing or nerve impingement, surgical intervention may be pursued.

+In archaeology

+As DISH manifests in the skeleton and is not immediately fatal, it is a pathology that can be visible archaeologically.
+Due to its associations with a fat and protein-heavy diet and little exercise, it may be indicative of a relatively high-status individual who could enjoy rich foods without much physical labour.
+In Britain, the condition is first suggested to appear in prehistory, but it is most common in medieval contexts, where it is particularly associated with monastic burials.